INFO PAGES

 - ABOUT OUR GROUP -

-After the group they were helping with disbanded, they continued to offer support and assistance to a few groups in the Eastern Ontario area.
+After the group they were helping disbanded, they continued to offer support and assistance to a few groups in the Eastern Ontario area.
 In 1998 they acquired a smooth collie named Ripley who was in need of a home.
 Joanne & Rodney have also been in affiliation with a few groups in the states and are in contact with greyhound tracks in the states to help with the rescue effort there as well.

-Joanne & Rodney do so much work to rescue these dogs and find homes for them that they decided they may as well form their own group with help from many volunteers.
-And so this is how our current group "Greyhound's Circle of Friends" came about.
-The volunteers are mostly people whom Joanne & Rodney have assisted in rescuing their own greyhounds.
+Joanne & Rodney do so much work to rescue and find homes for dogs that they decided they may as well form their own group with help from many volunteers.
+This is how our current group "Greyhound's Circle of Friends" came about.
+The volunteers are mostly people whom Joanne & Rodney have adopted dogs to.
 In addition to Joanne & Rodney's home, the volunteers often provided temporary foster homes for greyhounds until they are adopted.
 Another thing Joanne does is offer assistance to people who have adopted from other groups and are having problems with their dog.
-She calls these cases "bounce backs" and she tends to their particular problem so that they can go back to the home or maybe into a new home.
+She assesses the problem so that the people can overcome the issue by following her suggestions.
+Carrie Ann Timm & Jamie Dufour, who reside in the Sarnia/London area, agreed to volunteer shortly after rescuing their greyhound, Sneaker (from Greyhound Adoption of Ohio) in 1998.
+They later adopted a whippet named Ruby through Joanne & Rodney.
+Carrie Ann & Jamie have enabled the group to "branch out" and be able to serve the southwestern part of Ontario in addition to southeastern Ontario.
+In 2001, Josephine and Jennifer in Ajax, Ontario and Fred and Judy of Tonawanda, NY joined the group as contact people in their areas.

-The "Circle of Friends" refers to Joanne & Rodney, along with their many helpers, without whom the running of a group would be very difficult.
-Although most of the volunteers are not mentioned here by name, (only because they are not "contact people") their efforts are very important to the group.
+The "Greyhound's Circle of Friends" refers to the dogs that all come together at one time or another while in Joanne & Rodneys' home and during the time when the fostering is done by their helpers and volunteers, without whom the running of a group would be very difficult.
+Although most of the volunteers are not mentioned here by name, (to respect their privacy) their efforts are very important to the group.
 It is our hope that our "Circle" will continue to grow with many more helpers in the future so that one day, no greyhound will ever have to go without a home.

 Friends, you and me...